vindecodex/today-i-learn/Javascript Async Promises/readme.md

 // output should be 7;
 ```

 from `then` we can also call another promises.
+By returning an async fn, same thing on what we did from below.

 ```JavaScript
 sum(2,5)